CrazyNeil/OllamaSpring/README.md

 ### Groq Fast API

-If your Mac computer is not powerful enough to run the Ollama open-source models locally, you can now choose to use the Groq Fast API service.
-All you need is to obtain the [Groq API key](https://groq.com) to experience fast access to large open-source models.
+If your Mac is not powerful enough to run the Ollama open-source models locally, you can now use the Groq Fast API service.
+All you need is a [Groq API key](https://groq.com) to experience fast access to large open-source models.

 <img width="700" alt="ollamaSpring-main jpg" src="https://github.com/user-attachments/assets/1c8f16da-3209-4567-bd3a-b26642c9e1a4">

-### Http Proxy
+### HTTP Proxy

-If your network accesses the internet through an HTTP proxy, now you can configure it using the Http Proxy feature in OllamaSpring (Tool Bar).
+If your network accesses the internet through an HTTP proxy, you can now configure it using the HTTP Proxy feature in OllamaSpring (available in the toolbar).

 ### Quick Completion

-Quick Completion allow you send prompt in a fast way and active it by cmd + shift + h, update OllamaSpring to v1.1.5+ or just install it from [Releases](https://github.com/CrazyNeil/OllamaSpring/releases) section.
+Quick Completion allows you to send prompts quickly by activating it with cmd + shift + h.
+Update OllamaSpring to v1.1.5+ or install it from the [Releases](https://github.com/CrazyNeil/OllamaSpring/releases) section.

 <img width="700" alt="ollamaSpring-main jpg" src="https://github.com/user-attachments/assets/0a6109b8-ab0a-454b-b9c8-627a27a43c3d">

 # Download & Install